tezansahu/tezansahu/README.md

 ## Hey Folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm a Data & Applied Scientist at Microsoft, working with the Bing Autosuggest team.
-I completed my B.Tech from IIT Bombay (2021).
+I'm a Software Engineer 2 at Microsoft, working with the Enterprise Copilot 3rd Party Extensibility team.
+I completed my B. Tech from IIT Bombay (2021) & worked as a Data & Applied Scientist at Microsoft, on Bing Autosuggest & Search History.
 I love to explore different domains of computer science & have a keen interest in NLP, Deep Learning & Blockchain Technologies.

 I Paint 🎨.
 I Sing 🎤.
 I Code 💻.
 I like to learn new stuff & am always up for challenges!
 Being an enthusiatic programmer, I am always ready to discuss interesting ideas & projects.